mikepultz/netdns2/README.md

         ]
     ]);

 The `cache_options` array is passed directly to the `Redis` constructor, so all configuration options are supported.
-See [phpredis documentation](https://github.com/phpredis/phpredis/?tab=readme-ov-file#class-redis) for the full list of configuration options.
+See <a href="https://github.com/phpredis/phpredis/?tab=readme-ov-file#class-redis" target="_blank">phpredis documentation</a> for the full list of configuration options.

 ### <a name="updates"></a>DNS Updates

-NetDNS2 supports dynamic DNS updates per [RFC 2136](https://datatracker.ietf.org/doc/html/rfc2136) using the `NetDNS2\Updater` object.
+NetDNS2 supports dynamic DNS updates per <a href="https://datatracker.ietf.org/doc/html/rfc2136" target="_blank">RFC 2136</a> using the `NetDNS2\Updater` object.

-When creating the object, you must pass the domain (zone) you'll be modifying, as well as the primary authoratative DNS server hosting the zone.
+When creating the object, you must pass the domain (zone) you'll be modifying, as well as the primary authoritative DNS server hosting the zone.

     //
     // create a new Updater object